denizgenc/my-public-notes/operating_systems_and_tools/operating_systems_and_hardware.md

   time shares ("context switches") between processes
 - Only parts of the page tables are switched out though - parts of the page table remain (for example, the parts that map to where operating system calls stay where they are).
-- The thing that does all this is the MMU.
+- The thing that does all this is the Memory Management Unit (MMU).
 Nowadays this is integrated into the CPU, but it wasn't always.

 How do you get data from disk?
 -----------------------------